Cenred of Wessex

 Cenred of Wessex was a member of the House of Wessex and a member of the direct male line from Cynric to Egbert.
 It is possible that Cenred ruled alongside his son Ine for a period.
-There is weak evidence for joint kingships, and stronger evidence of subkings reigning under a dominant ruler in Wessex, not long before his time.
-Ine acknowledges his father's help in his code of laws, and there is also a surviving land-grant that indicates Cenred was still reigning in Wessex after Ine's accession.
+There is limited evidence for joint kingships, and a stronger evidence of subkings reigning under a dominant ruler in Wessex not long before his time.
+Ine acknowledged his father's help in his code of laws, and there is also a surviving land-grant that indicates Cenred was still reigning in Wessex after Ine's accession.

 His father was Ceolwald of Wessex.
 Cenred had at least three other children.